[ jump to synopses ]

 One of the main features of PenCambria will be detailed reports from the Arwystli Society of Llanidloes.
 This is a cultural society with a very similar agenda, arranging outings and events with speakers who are both knowledgeable and entertaining with their presentations and talks, which are greatly enjoyed by the members.

-All Mid-Wales societies of a similar nature will be invited to participate and it is greatly hoped that they will be keen to contribute.
+All Mid-Wales societies of a similar nature are invited to participate and it is greatly hoped that they will be keen to contribute.

-Books, both non-fiction and fiction, published by local authors will be featured and there will be section devoted to fiction by Mid-Wales writers.
+Books, both non-fiction and fiction, published by local authors are featured and there is a section devoted to fiction by Mid-Wales writers.
 New writers will be particularly encouraged.

 Deadline for issue no. 1 is 28th February and for more information as regards submissions and subscriptions, etc, please see details on submitting an article.